International Travel and COVID-19

 - ensure that your belongings, including your passport and other travel documents, are secure at all times

-- Do not hang bags and purses on chairs in public places
+- don’t hang bags and purses on chairs or keep them between your feet in public places

 - don’t carry large amounts of money

 - avoid packing valuables in checked luggage, because organized groups are known to operate at airports searching for electronics and valuables

 Armed robberies and muggings occur in urban centres.
-While most victims are not physically injured, criminals may use violence if opposed.
-If robbed, hand over your cash and valuables without resistance.
+While most victims are not physically injured, criminals may use violence if victims resist.
+If you’re robbed, hand over your cash and valuables without resistance.

 Avoid walking alone after dark, especially in the downtown areas of major cities.

-If you are a victim of a crime, inform the police and get a police report.
+If you’re a victim of a crime, inform the police and get a police report.
 It’s not possible to file a police report from abroad or for the Canadian embassy to do it on your behalf.

 In Buenos Aires, be cautious in all tourist areas, particularly in: